 Studies reveal that higher TSH levels may induce insulin resistance.
 You can ask your doctor to order a blood test to measure insulin levels.
 Should the results show that your levels are high, a prescription medication called Metformin might help your body better regulate your insulin levels.
 If your levels are borderline, you may benefit from eating a healthy low carb diet, which can lower your blood glucose levels and help with meeting your weight loss goals.

 Eating healthy is good for everybody, but for a person who has an underactive thyroid, the right food choices is vital to weight management.
-We recommend working with your care team to identify dietary triggers, reverse nutrient deficiencies, and develop a personalized eating plan.
+We recommend working with your care team to identify dietary triggers for hashimoto's, reverse nutrient deficiencies, and develop a personalized eating plan.

 Reactive foods may cause inflammation that can worsen your autoimmune reactions or interfere with your thyroid function.
 An elimination diet or food sensitivities test may help you identify these triggers.

 You need nutrients like selenium, iron, and zinc for thyroid synthesis.